LandSharkFive/PassTwo/README.md

 ## Recommendations

 Keep the source code in a secure location.
 The password vault file is saved in the same directory as the executable.
 Keep the executable and the password vault file in an encrypted folder.
 Only the user should have read and write permissions to the folder.
 Obfuscate the code and remove debug information during compilation.
 Do not store the source code with the executable.
 The files can be kept on a secure USB drive.
 Keep the master password safe.
 If you lose the master password, you will lose the other passwords too.
+The master passwords should be written down in a safe and secure place.